Ohio's new official state pet isn't a specific breed as it is in some states; instead it's any pet rescued from an animal shelter.

 Colorado was the first state to raise the bar on such efforts to help shelter animals in 2013.

-, the proposal was suggested by Colorado schoolchildren.
-But it did not pass without a touch of controversy.
-Professional lobbyists representing purebred dog clubs, retailers, groomers and dog-show organizers argued that the new designation might open up an entirely new area for businesses transactions.
-Several opponents also feel that the shelter pets might not even be Colorado residents.
-And they claimed that it was discriminatory to snakes, reptiles, birds and other animals.
+The proposal was suggested by Colorado schoolchildren, but the process was controversial.
+Professional lobbyists representing purebred dog clubs, retailers, groomers and dog-show organizers argued the new designation might open up a new area for businesses transactions.
+Several opponents also said the shelter pets might not even be Colorado residents.
+They also claimed it was discriminatory to snakes, reptiles, birds and other animals.

-But in the end the bill passed and Colorado Gov. John Hickenlooper signed the bill into law to make the designation official.
-The students from Peakview School in Walsenburg, Colo., who proposed it learned quite a bit about the legislative process, and Colorado's shelter dogs and cats earned the title of "state pet."
+But in the end the bill passed.
+The students from Peakview School in Walsenburg, Colorado, who had proposed the idea learned a lot about the legislative process, and achieved their goal along the way.

 Editor's note: This story has been updated since it was originally published in May 2013.